 But if you buy enough insurance to protect against inconvenience rather than calamity, you’ll create a calamity trying to pay for all your insurance.

-This step by step guide is about paying as little as possible for car insurance.
-Many of the things you’ll learn here will also apply to other policies you’ll encounter, from home and health to life.
+This step-by-step guide is about paying as little as possible for car insurance.
+Many of the things you’ll learn here will also apply to other insurance policies you’ll encounter, from home and health to life.

 I promise not to bore you to death as we go through it.
 Let’s get started!

 If you don’t know how much you’re paying for car insurance, it’s time to find out.
 You’re going to create a spreadsheet so you can see not just the total, but exactly which components you’re paying for within your policy.

 Don’t make this a big deal.
 It’s not.
 You can do this during commercial breaks while you’re watching TV.

 Pull out your car policy and record the pertinent information: what’s covered, deductibles, phone numbers, policy due dates, etc. Then, save this information in the cloud.
 Having it in one place will give you everything you need to know at a glance, and make shopping for better rates a snap.